CBI to announce reward on 'absconding' IRS officer | Law-Order

 The central probe agency has also moved a special court seeking a warrant against the officer as he has ''not joined the investigation'' after four notices from the CBI, they said.

-The officer posted as Additional Income Tax Commissioner Class-I in Ahmedabad had allegedly demanded Rs 30 lakh bribe from a builder on October 3 to be channelled through 'Dhara Angadia Firm' in the city.
+The officer posted as additional Income Tax commissioner class-I in Ahmedabad had allegedly demanded Rs 30 lakh bribe from builder Rupesh Bramhabhatt.

+The Income Tax Department had conducted searches at Bramhabhatt's offices and prepared an appraisal report which was handed over to the Central Circle-1 of Ahmedabad for issuing ''demand notice'', according to his complaint.

+Karnani, who took over the case, allegedly demanded the bribe “for not doing anything which could cause huge financial loss to the complainant,” said the First Information Report (FIR).

 The builder had complained to the Anti-Corruption Branch of Ahmedabad Police, which launched a trap operation on October 4, but the officer allegedly managed to give them a slip, they said.